Posted on

 What is a PAGA claim?

-A PAGA claim is a lawsuit for labor violations.
-It can be brought by aggrieved workers in California.
-It is filed against employers for violating state labor laws.
-Workers filing a PAGA claim pursue penalties as if they were a state agency.
+A PAGA claim is a California lawsuit for labor violations.
+You file it against employers for violating state labor laws.
+If you file a PAGA claim, you pursue penalties as if you were a state agency.

 The Private Attorney General Act is a California law.
-It lets workers file a lawsuit on behalf of the Attorney General.1 It was enacted in 2004 to better enforce California’s labor laws.2
+It lets you file a lawsuit on behalf of the Attorney General.1 It was enacted in 2004 to better enforce California’s labor laws.2

 These lawsuits are qui tam claims.
-They do not pursue compensation for losses sustained by the aggrieved worker.
+They do not pursue compensation for losses sustained by you.
 Instead, the claims pursue the civil penalties that the employer would have to pay for the labor violation.

-To file a PAGA claim, aggrieved employees have to satisfy notification requirements.
+To file a PAGA claim, you have to satisfy notification requirements.
 These requirements have to be satisfied within 1 year of the alleged labor violation.

 What are these notification requirements?

-To start a PAGA claim, aggrieved employees have to file a PAGA notice.
+To start a PAGA claim, you have to file a PAGA notice.

 A PAGA notice is a complaint with the California Labor and Workforce Development Agency.
 It has to be filed online with the Agency.
 It has to be sent to the employer through certified mail.